microsoft/vscode-wiki/Screen-Reader-Test.md

 - Place the cursor on (1, 1).
 Move cursor down, move cursor up.
 - Verify the screen reader reads the full first line.

-macOS:
+**macOS:**
-- Verify there is a black box surrounding the line
+- Verify there is a black box surrounding the line that is read

 ## Screen Reader with Word Wrap

+- Set the setting `editor.wordWrapColumn` to 10
+- Set the setting `editor.wordWrap` to `wordWrapColumn`
+- Place the cursor on (1, 1).
+- Put cursor down once, verify it reads: `interface`
+- Put cursor down once, verify it reads: `IRange {`